Fox Hunting on Amateur Radio!

 The North Shore Amateur Radio Club (NS9RC) offers Fox Hunt gatherings (hunting in the park) during the warmer months on selected weekday evenings.
 They provide refreshments (soft drinks, food, snacks) and operate from 7:00 - 8:30pm.
 Contact the club for future event details and to get involved.

-The York Radio Club enjoys vehicle-based Fox Hunt fun on a Friday evening each summer (annual event).
-The hunt occurs in the Elmhurst area using a low-powered fox.
+The York Radio Club enjoys vehicle-based Fox Hunt fun at their annual event each August.
+Their 4th Annual Fox Hunt was on Friday, August 15, 2025.
+The annual hunt occurs in the Elmhurst area using a low-powered fox.
 Contact the club for future event details and to get involved.